drashevsky/SimulatedCPU/README.md

 I hope now to play my part in this incredible community.

+## Features

+- An 8-bit Semi-Von Neumann architecture (data/addresses are 8 bits wide at maximum)
+- A 256 byte ROM and 256 byte RAM
+- 16 general purpose registers (AX - PX)
+- Hexadecimal keyboard and display
+- A 7 function ALU
+- 16 assembly instructions
+- A microcoded CPU
+- OLD TECHNOLOGY!!!
+We&#39;ve got ARAY/FILT/INST, and even a subframe ray gun!
+See if you can find it.
+- A 0.02 HZ cycle speed to teach patience

 ## Detailed Specification

 Before we get into the computer, here is a complete specification for further reading: